BytesOfMan/the-crypto-guy/content/posts/20200622isgoldmoney.md

 England, then the richest nation in the world, shipped all of its gold reserves to New York to pay for World War I.

 Most of Spain's legendary colonial wealth today resides in Moscow.
-In 1936, Spanish republicans bought weapons and support in a failed effort to defeat Franco and the nationalists.
+In 1936, Spanish republicans used it to pay for weapons and support in a failed effort to defeat Franco and the nationalists.

 75 years later, Congressman Ron Paul asked Federal Reserve chair Ben Bernanke "is gold money?"